john2exonets/HVAC-Monitor/README.md

 I have also provided another example program that sets the Heat temperature setpoint, and turns the Heat mode on.
 There is also a way to turn the fan on/off/auto, but I didn't mess with that, so its not part of the module...but should not be hard to add.
 Maybe one day I'll come back and add that.

+I wrote about this on my blog: https://diysmarthome.io/2020/03/control-honeywell-tc-thermostats-using-mqtt/